Theatre Music

 Canonbury Tower rear view.

-On the side of Canonbury Place are six or seven fine Georgian houses that has a fine air of elegance in this quite corner of North London.
+On the side of Canonbury Place are six or seven fine Georgian houses that have a fine air of elegance in this quiet corner of North London.